M6 motorway: Operational

 In March 2006, after 15 years of debate, the government authorised the construction of a 6 mi extension of the M6 from its then northern terminus near Carlisle to the Anglo-Scottish border at Gretna (the so-called "Cumberland Gap"), where it links into the existing A74(M).
 The road opened on 5 December 2008, the 50th anniversary of the M6 Preston By-pass.
 The project, which was a mixture of new road and upgrade of the existing A74, crosses the West Coast Main Line and had an estimated costs of £174 million.
 It completed an uninterrupted motorway from just south of Dunblane (via the M9, the recently opened M80 section near Cumbernauld and the M73) in the north to Exeter (via the M5) and to London (via both the M42/M40 and the M1) in the south.

-The M6 Toll, Britain's first toll motorway, which bypasses the West Midlands conurbation to the east and north of Birmingham and Walsall and was built to alleviate traffic congestion through the West Midlands, and opened in December 2003.
+The M6 Toll, Britain's first toll motorway, which bypasses the West Midlands conurbation to the east and north of Birmingham and Walsall and was built to alleviate traffic congestion through the West Midlands, opened in December 2003.
 Before the opening of the toll motorway, this section of the M6 carried 180,000 vehicles per day at its busiest point near Wolverhampton (between the junctions with the M54 and M5 motorways), compared with a design capacity of only 72,000 vehicles.
 Usage, at about 50,000 vehicles, was lower than expected and traffic levels on the M6 were only slightly reduced as a result.
 The high toll prices, which were set by the operating company and over which the UK Government has no influence until 2054, were blamed for the low usage.
 Much traffic continues to use the M6 or the continued on the M1 and took the A50 or A52.
 As of July 2012 the road between Junctions 3A and 11A now carries 120,000 motor vehicles every day.

 A proposed extension to the M6 Toll known as the 'M6 Expressway', which would have continued from the M6 Toll as far as Knutsford, at which point much of the existing M6 traffic leaves the M6 for Manchester, was abandoned in 2006 due to excessive costs, anticipated construction problems and disappointing levels of use of the M6 Toll.